 I’ve already asserted that what we’re really after is a forearm balance with the head lightly touching.
 As a beginner to a forearm balance would you do it with your head up or down?
 I’m going to guess that your answer is head up.
 If you tried to hop up into a forearm balance with your head down in a straight line with the rest of your body I can imagine how easily you would go over your hands and onto you back.
 Can you imagine a similar thing happening in a handstand?
 The head looking forward and being up becomes a counter balance.
 I think there is a similar principle at play in our headstand.

-If however our shoulders aren’t forward, then this pattern isn’t triggered in the same way.
-You can see this in those that are beginners to headstand sometimes when the top of their head is on the floor between a double fist and they go up into a headstand.
+If however, our shoulders aren’t forward, then this pattern isn’t triggered in the same way.
+You can see this in those that are beginners to headstand when the top of their head is on the floor behind a fist.
 If they are totally wobbling around, then their shoulders never really engage in a stability kind of way.
-Even though the idea is that they will not be placing weight on their head, they are completely putting weigh on it, and it’s obvious because the elbows are coming off of the floor sometimes.
+Even though the idea is that they will not be placing weight on their head, they are completely putting weight on it, and it’s obvious because the elbows are often coming off of the floor.
 This is a definite indication that something has to change.

 There are other effects on other tissues that also get missed.
 For instance I never let beginners go over to a wall and kick up into headstand.
 They miss out on using their abdominal muscles.
 Then when they need them they are not there.